janm31415/forthbyte/README.md

 ### Forth words

 The Forth stack has 256 entries.
 If you go over this amount, the counter resets to zero, so you never can get a stack overflow.
+Similar for the memory entries, or the Forth return stack.

 `+` ( a b -- c ) Pops the two top values from the stack, and pushes their sum on the stack.